MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/AI/transparency-note-copilot-for-prcurement.md

 ## What are the system’s capabilities?

 The system summarizes changes to purchase orders such as changed quantities and confirmed delivery dates.
-It uses the generative AI DaVinci model to generate a summary of the changes in natural language as well as content for email and Teams conversation.
+It uses the generative AI model Text-davinci-003 to generate a summary of the changes in natural language as well as content for email and Teams conversation.

 ## What is the system’s intended use?